kiriti999/techstack21/README.md

-# Project Title
+# Techstack 21

-Techstack21 - blog site developed to achieve SEO using sever side rendering using RiotJS, node, mongoose and heroku cloud
+Blog site developed to achieve SEO using sever side rendering using RiotJS, node, mongoose and heroku cloud

 ## Getting Started